ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 The [Amazon Connect Streams library](https://github.com/amazon-connect/amazon-connect-streams) makes it possible to integrate your web applications with AWS Connect.
 It enables the direct embedding of the CCP to a web application and the ability access events in real time.

-For demonstration purposes, I've chosen to create a new UI using Vue and then integrate the CCP to it.
-However, the example should be generic enough that you can use any web framework of your choosing such as React or Angular.
+For demonstration purposes, I created a Vue app and then fully integated the CCP to my newly created application.
+The end result is a [locally-runnable demo](https://gitlab.ippon.fr/jstrickler/aws-connect-demo).
+The relevant pieces of the demo application are generic enough so that they can be repurposed to fit any web framework (React, Angular, etc).

 1. Install the Connect Streams library using npm or yarn.